What is anxiety and why you can’t ‘think’ your way out of it

 The source of anxiety- past associations or new creation

 Anxiety can be a learned response to our perceptions of a current situation or an imagined future moment.
 If we have had previous experiences that created the feeling of anxiety (and any accompanying thoughts) within us at the time, they end up being a ‘feeling or thought memory’ that plays out in similar situations in the now.
+A lot of the time, that’s what causes the feeling of dread.
 So for example, having experienced a meeting that has gone bad previously, you might walk into a meeting at work and your heart starts beating rapidly, or you may find yourself thinking “it’s not going to go well” , “people are going to think I don’t know what I’m talking about” and so on.

 Or, we can create anxiety ‘anew’ and fresh the present moment around something that we haven’t encountered before, simply by repeating our anxiety habit and bring it into a brand-new arena.